-

 The sale of Irish real estate may be subject to Value Added Tax (“VAT”).
 As there are many variations and exemptions under the current Irish VAT regime, the VAT treatment should be addressed by the appropriate professional advisors pre-contract with the final agreed position reflected in the contract.

-Broadly, the sale of land which has been developed in the previous 20 years, or buildings which have been developed or redeveloped in the previous five years (“new” property) will be subject to VAT.
+Broadly, the sale of land which has been developed in the previous 20 years, or buildings which have been developed or redeveloped in the previous five years (referred to as “new” property) will be subject to VAT.
 The sale of “old” property which falls outside these rules is exempt from VAT.
 In certain cases, where a sale would otherwise be exempt, the buyer and seller can agree that the sale will be subject to VAT in order to avoid a clawback of VAT previously recovered in respect of the relevant property by the seller.
 The first sale of residential property by the person who developed the property is always subject to VAT.

 -